 When you first decide to homeschool, you may encounter skeptics and naysayers, and that negative “static” can interfere with your self-efficacy, your “can-do” belief.

-But if it’s YOUR Mom or Dad (or inlaws or adult siblings), then things get tricky.
+Some of these pooh-poohers and their “opinions” can be dismissed with a change of topic.
+But if it’s YOUR Mom or Dad (or in-laws or adult siblings)–people who have an interest in your kids’ well-being, then things get tricky.

-Arrange to talk privately with dear ol’ Mom and Dad.
-Tell them to vent all of their worries.
-Listen.
-Take notes.
-Then tell them that you will revisit this conversation once a year with them.
-But between those annual meetings, they are to withhold criticism of your decision–especially in front of the child–either in person or via computer or phone.
-(That’s right–no passive-aggressive behavior on Facebook!)
+When they’re done, thank them for their input and tell them that you’ll consider what has been said but the choice has been made.
+Tell them that you will revisit this conversation once a year with them.
+Make it clear that for the well-being of everyone you expect them to withhold criticism of your decision–especially in front of the child–either in person or via computer or phone.
+(That’s right: make it clear that you need no passive-aggressive behavior from them on Facebook!)

 That’s it.
 Most skeptics want to be “heard” and will let up.
 Many of them will be persuaded over time that homeschooling works.